-We’ll cover what to expect in the Galvanize interview, including a list of the most common technical and non-technical interview questions for applicants at Galvanize.
+We’ll cover what to expect in the Galvanize interview, including a list of the most common technical and non-technical coding bootcamp interview questions for applicants at Galvanize.
 We’ll also advise you on how long the Galvanize interview process takes and how to pass the entire admissions process for this coding bootcamp.

 What to Expect in Your Galvanize Interview

 The Galvanize interview usually comes last, after the online application, first non-technical assessment, and technical assessment.
 However, not everyone who takes the online assessment automatically qualifies for the entire process.

 If you qualify, you will receive an email informing you.
 After that, you can schedule an interview with a representative from the admissions office.
 This interview lasts between 40 minutes and one hour and is usually a combination of technical and non-technical interview questions.

 The Galvanize behavioral interview is a way for the interviewer to get to know you.
 The interviewer will ask you fundamental questions about yourself, your past professional experiences, and anything else that will provide insight into the soft skills that will make you an ideal candidate for the tech industry.
 You will also have a chance to ask the admissions advisor any questions.

 Is the Galvanize Interview Hard?

 Yes, the Galvanize interview is hard because it is a vital part of the admissions process.
 The interview involves a series of technical challenges that are typically passed by people with existing knowledge of software engineering who possess basic programming skills.